 Reburning is a combustion modification technology that removes NO_x from combustion products by using fuel as a reducing agent.
 To implement the reburning process in a combustor, the combustion air and fuel are divided into three zones that stage the fuel and air addition to the furnace.
 In the primary combustion zone, the main fuel is burned under normal fuel-lean conditions to release about 80% of the total heat input to the furnace.
 The reburning fuel, which accounts for the other 20% of the fuel input, is injected into the reburning zone that is located downstream of the primary zone to form a slightly fuel-rich zone where NO_x from the primary zone is reduced.
-The hydrocarbon free radicals generated from breakdown of the reburning fuel under fuel-rich conditions react with NO_x to form molecular nitrogen (N2) and water in the reburning zone.
+The hydrocarbon free radicals generated from breakdown of the reburning fuel under fuel-rich conditions react with NO_x to form molecular nitrogen (N_2) and water in the reburning zone.
 Additional combustion air is added in the final burnout zone to oxidize CO and any remaining fuel under overall fuel-lean conditions.
 In addition to syngas (CO and H2), significant quantities of tar and oil are produced from the biomass gasification process.
-The potential for using these liquids as a reburning fuel for producing reactive hydrocarbon free radicals for effective NO_x reduction will be evaluated in the joint EPA/IMET reburning study.
+These liquids (aerosol) tend to breakdown into smaller hydrocarbon free radicals for effective NO_x reduction will be evaluated in the joint EPA/IMET reburning study.